Sundays in Playa Del Carmen

 It might be surprising to hear that many in Mexico work 5 1/2 days a week.
 This means that Saturdays are usually a half day (see our article on the secret life of the Mexican worker).
 This means that Sundays are the main day to relax.
 In Mexico family and friends are very important and often the corner stone of plans for the day off.

 The most popular things to do with family or friends on Sundays are:

 - Going to the beach.
 This will involve either taking some drinks for going to some popular beachfront restaurants in Playa Del Carmen.
-La Tarraya and the Yan Ten Restaurant are two popular beach restaurants for locals to sit at.
+La Tarraya is a beach restaurants for locals to sit at.
 The beach in front of Park Fundadores by the foot of Juarez Avenue is popular with locals as well as the secret beach on the north end of Playa.

 - Visiting cenotes with friends and families is also popular.
 The closest ones to Playa Del Carmen that are popular are: El Jardin Del Eden, Cristalino and Cenote Azul.